-Subbies celebrate the end of their first week at Uni by going on a retreat planned for them by their Subbie Buddies and advisors.
-Subbies continue to meet for the first 3 quarters in study halls that help with adjustment to Uni’s academic expectations and social life.
+Subbies celebrate the end of their first week at Uni by going on a retreat planned for them by their Subbie Buddies and advisers.
+Subbies continue to meet during the 1st quarter in study halls that help with adjustment to Uni’s academic expectations and social life.

 Dances and Social Events

 All Uni High dances (excluding Prom) are open to all students of the school.
 A nominal fee may be charged for admission to many dances.
 This fee is used as either a fundraiser for a class/organization or to help offset the cost of organizing the dance.
 Below are some of the main dances held each year at Uni High, the sponsoring group, and the times:

 - Howdy Hop: The Howdy Hop is the first official dance of the year.
 It provides an opportunity for students to get better acquainted.
 (Student Council, 8-11 p.m.)

 - Winter Formal/Spring Fling: These can be major social events at Uni High.
 Sometimes it is a formal dance, other times it is semi-formal or informal.
 (8:30-11:30 p.m.)